 Now we're ready to try out both options for exporting data.

 Select the ellipses in the top right corner of the visualization.
 Choose Export data.

-If your visualization has an aggregate (one example would be if you changed Count to average, sum or minimum), you'll have two options: Summarized data and Underlying data.
-For help understanding aggregates, see Aggregates in Power BI.
+In Power BI online, if your visualization has an aggregate (one example would be if you changed Count to average, sum or minimum), you'll have two options: Summarized data and Underlying data.
+In Power BI Desktop, you'll only have the option for Summarized data For help understanding aggregates, see Aggregates in Power BI.

 Select Summarized data > Export and choose either .xlsx or .csv.
 Power BI exports the data.
 If you have applied filters to the visualization, the exported data will export as filtered.
 When you select Export, your browser prompts you to save the file.
 Once saved, open the file in Excel.

-Summarized data: select this option if you don't have an aggregate or if you do have an aggregate but don't want to see the complete breakdown.
+Summarized data: select this option if you want to export data for what you see in that visual.
+This type of export shows you only the data (columns and measures) that you chose to create the visual.
+If the visual has an aggregate, you'll export aggregated data.
 For example, if you have a bar chart showing 4 bars, you will get 4 rows of data.
 Summarized data is available as .xlsx and .csv.